I CHOOSE ORLANDO HEALTH.

 So we jumped in an ambulance and went to Boston.
 An MRI showed I had a mass in my brain, and they still weren’t sure what it was but recommended I have it removed.
 Four days later, I had surgery, but it was another eight days before the doctor told me what I had.
 He said, "You have glioblastoma multiforme (GBM) stage 4 brain cancer.
 You have about 14 months to live."

 Of course, this news was shocking.
 But after thinking about what we were told, my wife said, “That’s not our story!”
 Upon returning to Port Orange, Florida, we began researching places to go for cancer treatment.
-We knew to look for a Cancer Center of Excellence and found four in Florida, including Orlando Health UF Health Cancer Center.
+We knew to look for a Cancer Center of Excellence and found four in Florida, including Orlando Health Cancer Institute.
 A colleague of mine had just recovered from colon cancer, so I asked him where he went for his treatment.
-He said he went to Orlando Health UF Health Cancer Center, and they were fantastic.
+He said he went to Orlando Health Cancer Institute, and they were fantastic.
 So I decided – perfect, that’s where I’m going to go.

 Even before my first appointment, Orlando Health sent me a full packet of information about what to expect and the kind of treatments I would have.
 Then I met with Dr. Naren Ramakrishna, my radiation oncologist, and Dr. Nick Avgeropoulos, my neuro-oncologist, and they were fantastic.
 They were very positive and uplifting and told me, “You’re going to breeze through this.
 You’re going to get through this, no problem.
 We’re going to help you.”